This topic describes the vector functions supported by OceanBase Database and provides usage notes.

 avg(vector v1)

-- The vector type is supported.
+- Only vector types are supported.

-The return value is in the
+The return value is the

 CREATE TABLE t9(c1 vector(3));